-The inflorescence is a terminal spike that can be up to 16 inches high, with axiliary spikes rising from the upper leaf axils.
+The inflorescence is a terminal spike that can be up to 16 inches high, with axillary spikes rising from the upper leaf axils.
 The spikes are periodically interrupted.

-Seed: Fertile flowers produce a seed capsule that is surrounded by the calyx.
+Seed: Fertile flowers produce a seed capsule that is surrounded by the remains of the calyx.
 Each capsule contains numerous small tan oblong seeds that can be blown a short distance by the wind and these will float on water for further distribution.

 The plant is exceedingly invasive.
 Each plant can produce up to 2.7 million tiny seeds which are viable for years.